Thiago-Reis-Porto/Galascii_terminal_haskell_game/README.md

 Space Invaders clone Haskell game

 Load the galascii.hs file on GHCI an run the main function.
-Or you can compile and run with GHC.

 -The game doesn't work correctly on windowns terminal.